Madeleine L'Engle: Writing career

-During the 1960s, 1970s, and 1980s, L'Engle wrote dozens of books for children and adults.
+In the 1960s, 1970s, and 1980s, L'Engle wrote dozens of books for children and adults.
 Four of the books for adults formed the Crosswicks Journals series of autobiographical memoirs.
-Of these, The Summer of the Great-grandmother (1974) discusses L'Engle's personal experience caring for her aged mother, and Two-Part Invention (1988) is a memoir of her marriage, completed after her husband's death from cancer on September 26, 1986.
+Of these, The Summer of the Great-grandmother (1974) discusses L'Engle's personal experience caring for her aged mother, and Two-Part Invention (1988) is a memoir of her marriage, completed after her husband's death from cancer in 1986.